Every musician knows this basic fact:

 - What if you practiced from a place of kindness, that you ARE enough?
 With an unshakeable belief in yourself and what you have to offer the world with your voice?

 - What if you could show up to practice without any of the “shoulds” or “have tos?”

 - What if you could practice feeling deeply connected to your ARTISTIC PURPOSE?

 - What if you had a reliable set of tools to solve your vocal and body tension issues?

 - And what if your practicing was not only positive but downright LIFE-GIVING, JOYFUL

-We believe all of this is possible and it’s what we’ll exploring together during The TVF 90-Day Practice Adventure for Singers.
+We believe all of this is possible and it’s what we’ll exploring together during The 2020 TVF 30-Day Practice Challenge.